Short History of the University

 The Faculty of Physical Education and Sport Sciences separated from Semmelweis University on September 1, 2014 and formed a separate university; therefore, Semmelweis University’s final structure includes a total of five faculties.
 Just like in all the other Hungarian higher education institutions, the organisation of the university was changed by the introduction of the office of the Chancellor at the end of 2014.

 On August 1, 2017 former András Pető College, with its Conductive Pedagogic Centre became part of Semmelweis University and have operated as one of its faculties since then.
+As of 1 August 2019, Semmelweis University expanded with four health vocational schools, so that in addition to higher education, the university now also offers secondary medical education.

 Since its foundation, the University has gone through numerous name changes, sometimes for political reasons, while other times due to restructuring.
 A list of these is provided below: